sap-tutorials/Tutorials/tutorials/btp-app-kyma-prepare-dev-environment/btp-app-kyma-prepare-dev-environment.md

 [ACCORDION-BEGIN [Step 1: ](Install kubectl)]
 [OPTION BEGIN [macOS]]

+1. Make sure your `package.json` is using `@sap/cds 6.0.1` or newer and you have `@sap/cds-dk 6.0.1` or newer globally installed:

+    To check it, do the following in your project directory:
+    1. Run `npm install` to install your local package
+    2. Run `cds version` to see the globally installed `@sap/cds-dk` and your locally installed `@sap/cds`

+    To upgrade, run:
-1. Run:
+    1. `npm install @sap/cds@>=6`
+    2. `npm install -g @sap/cds-dk@>=6`

+2. To install kubectl run:

 ```Shell/Bash
 brew install kubectl
 ```

-2. Check if the installation is successful:
+3. Check if the installation was successful:
+4.
 ```Shell/Bash
 kubectl version --client
 ```

 You should see a version number.

 [OPTION END]
 [OPTION BEGIN [Windows]]

+1. Make sure your `package.json` is using `@sap/cds 6.0.1` or newer and you have `@sap/cds-dk 6.0.1` or newer globally installed:

+    To check it, do the following in your project directory:
+    1. Run `npm install` to install your local package
+    2. Run `cds version` to see the globally installed `@sap/cds-dk` and your locally installed `@sap/cds`

+    To upgrade, run:
+    1. `npm install @sap/cds@>=6`
+    2. `npm install -g @sap/cds-dk@>=6`

-You can install it using chocolatey.
+You can install kubectl using chocolatey.

-1. Run the following command:
+2. Run the following command:

 ```Shell/Bash
 choco install kubernetes-cli
 ```

-2. Check if the installation is successful:
+3. Check if the installation is successful:
+4.
 ```Shell/Bash
 kubectl version --client
 ```

 You should see something like `Client Version: version.Info{Major:"1", Minor:"19", GitVersion:"v1.19.3", GitCommit:"1e11e4a2108024935ecfcb2912226cedeafd99df", GitTreeState:"clean", BuildDate:"2020-10-14T12:50:19Z", GoVersion:"go1.15.2", Compiler:"gc", Platform:"windows/amd64"}`.

 [OPTION END]
 [OPTION BEGIN [Linux]]

+1. Make sure your `package.json` is using `@sap/cds 6.0.1` or newer and you have `@sap/cds-dk 6.0.1` or newer globally installed:

+    To check it, do the following in your project directory:
+    1. Run `npm install` to install your local package
+    2. Run `cds version` to see the globally installed `@sap/cds-dk` and your locally installed `@sap/cds`

+    To upgrade, run:
+    1. `npm install @sap/cds@>=6`
+    2. `npm install -g @sap/cds-dk@>=6`

-Follow the instructions for your preferred way of installing kubectl at [Install and Set Up kubectl on Linux](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/).
+2. Follow the instructions for your preferred way of installing kubectl at [Install and Set Up kubectl on Linux](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/).

 [OPTION END]